Poland January 2026

 How does Poland compare?

-People in Poland were much more positive than average regarding Teamwork & Ownership, Social Connections, and Work Life Blend.
+People in Poland were much more positive than average regarding Teamwork & Ownership, Work Life Blend, and Transfer Of Expectations & Values.

-On the lower side, people in Poland had much lower favorable scores than average in Equity, Social Connection, and Company Performance.
+On the lower side, people in Poland had much lower favorable scores than average in Equity, Overall Industries (Global) Wellbeing, and Company Performance.

-People working in Poland are more engaged than Hungary and Turkey.
-People working in Poland are less engaged than Singapore, Portugal, Spain, and Serbia.
+People working in Poland are less engaged than New Zealand, Malaysia, Australia, and Serbia.

-The highest scoring question for Poland had 88% of people agreeing that they are able to arrange time out from work when they need to (+1% compared to overall) while they were generally most positive about Management.
+The highest scoring question for Poland had 88% of people agreeing that they are able to arrange time out from work when they need to (+1% compared to overall) while they were generally most positive about Contribution to Broader Purpose.

-People in Poland were generally least favourable about Equity, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 20% of people disagreeing (+7% above average).
+People in Poland were generally least favourable about Equity, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 28% of people disagreeing (+5% above average).

 How long do people stay?